HideTheMonkey/Pathinator/README.md

 Pathinator is a Minecraft plugin that allows you to quickly and easily create paths based on the block you are currently standing on.

-For example, if you are standing on a block of `OAK_PLANKS` and you issue a command to create a basic path of 50 blocks, Pathinator will replace all the blocks in the direction you are facing with `OAK_PLANKS` out to a distance of 50 blocks.
-If you also requested `with lights` Pathinator will add a light (_configurable, defaults to TORCH_) every N blocks (_defaults to 12_) to the side of the path.
+For example, if you are standing on a block of `OAK_PLANKS` and you issue a command to create a path of 50 blocks, Pathinator will replace all the blocks in the direction you are facing with `OAK_PLANKS` out to a distance of 50 blocks.
+If you also requested `with lights` Pathinator will add a light (_configurable, defaults to TORCH_) every N<sup>\*</sup> blocks to the side of the path.

 Available on [PaperMC](https://hangar.papermc.io/HideTheMonkey/Pathinator)! (_Only tested on Paper, but should work fine on Spigot and Bukkit servers too._)